 How To Improve Calling Quality

 There’s an easy solution to improving your dBm reading: a cellphone signal booster!
-There are cellphone signal boosters for apartments, houses, buildings, and even cars.
+There are cellphone signal boosters for apartments and houses, boosters for commercial buildings, and even antennas for vehicles.

 Before purchasing a booster for your home, walk around your property to find where your signal is the strongest.
 That’s where you should install the cellular booster.
 A booster will improve your calling quality by amplifying the signal between your phone and the nearest cellular tower.